ryanriccio1/DataStructures/REFERENCE.md

 `uint8_t contains(LinkedList *list, void *data);`
 <br>
 Check to see if a pointer exists in any of our nodes in the list.
+Will return (size_t)-1 (64-bit INT_MAX) if value does not exist.

 `uint8_t replace(LinkedList *list, size_t position, void *data, size_t dataSize);`
 <br>